vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_mushroom.md

 #### Welcome text and weather forecast for today
 <img src="images_mushroom/mushroom_title.png" alt="mushroom title" width="400px">

-Welcome text based on the time of the day and the name of the logged in user.\
+Welcome text based on the time of the day and the name of the logged-in user.\
 Show also the minimal and maximum temperature for today and a textual description of the weather.

 ```yaml